 I use Vision Research Phantom high-speed video cameras for my research and personal high-speed videography.
 Models I have worked with include models v7.1, v12.1, v310, v711, Miro 4 and Miro LC321S.
 These cameras utilize CMOS sensors that incorporate global shutter recording.
 For lightning research, I use monochrome sensors and operate between 1,000 and 100,000 images per second.
 I find that 10,000 ips is the optimum recording speed for observing lightning processes, however, 50,000 ips or greater is required for resolving faster processes such as recoil leaders and return strokes.
 I use Phantom Camera Control software to work with the proprietary cine files, and then export Apple QuickTime mov files for post processing.

 Other essential items for lightning photography and videography include a stable tripod and rain proof cover.
-The hazard with utilizing a tripod, is that you are touch the tripod when a return stroke occurs nearby, ground current (step potential) due to the distance separation between your legs and the tripod legs will result in current flow through the tripod and your arm and your legs.
+The hazard with utilizing a tripod, is that if you are touching the tripod when a return stroke occurs nearby, ground current (step potential) due to the distance separation between your legs and the tripod legs will result in current flow through the tripod and your arm and your legs.
 Therefore, I minimize the time I am touching the tripod.

 Next section: Sources